 Havanese Appearance

-The Havanese is best known for its long, luxurious coat, which can be either straight or wavy.
-Common coat colors include white, cream, black, silver, and gold, creating a beautiful picture.
-Their dark, expressive eyes and cheerful tails add to their charismatic look.
-Overall, the Havanese is a sturdy little dog with an air of elegance.
+This breed is best known for its long, flowing coat, which can be either straight or wavy.
+Common colors include white, cream, black, silver, and gold.
+Their expressive eyes and cheerful tail carriage add to their charm.
+Despite their elegance, Havanese are sturdy little dogs.

 Popularity & History